Tax in Alabama: a complete guide

 Assessed Value X Millage Rate = Unadjusted Tax Bill

-The good news is that Alabama’s low property tax rates will likely remain.
 According to PARCA, Alabama property tax rates on property, including homes, farmland, and timberland, are protected by the state constitution, making them very difficult to raise.

-However, individual city and country vehicle sales taxes can push this higher, with total vehicle sales taxes coming in at between 3.375 percent and 4 percent.
-Total tax rates change dramatically depending on your area.
+However, individual city and country vehicle sales taxes can push this higher, with total vehicle sales taxes coming in at between 3.375% and 4%.

-Alabama estate tax
+Does Alabama have estate tax?

 Whether expecting to receive an inheritance or hoping to leave something behind for your loved ones, you may be concerned about how this monetary gift will be taxed.

 Only six American states require residents to pay any state inheritance tax as of 2023, and only 12 states currently impose estate taxes.
-So it’s worth looking into your possible inheritance liabilities if you receive money from someone who isn’t a resident of Alabama.
+So, it’s worth looking into your possible inheritance liabilities if you receive money from someone who isn’t a resident of Alabama.

 When it comes to friendliness for retirees, Alabama is a safe bet.